Muslim feminist views on hijab: Views favoring hijab

-Views in opposition to compulsory hijab

-Women in opposition to compulsory hijab claim that whole body covering with the burqa, chador, and other items of clothing is a cultural tradition that arose from a conservative reading of the Qur'an by male mullahs, and that the Qur'an itself does not require such covering.

-Views in favor of banning hijab
+Views opposing hijab

 A section of Muslim feminists, including Fadela Amara and Hédi M'henni, do support bans on the hijab, claiming it inherently represents a subjugation of women.
 Amara supported France's ban of the garment in public buildings, saying "the veil is the visible symbol of the subjugation of women, and therefore has no place in the mixed, secular spaces of France's public school system."
 She also pointed to feminists in Algeria who had fought against wearing the veil, accusing those who criticized the ban as participating in neocolonialism.
 Mhenni expressed support for Tunisia's ban on the veil on similar grounds, claiming that acceptance of the veil would lead to acceptance of women's rights being limited.

 Sihem Habchi, director of the French feminist movement Ni Putes Ni Soumises, also expressed support for France's ban on the burqa in public places, stating that the ban was a matter of "democratic principle" and protects French women from the "obscurantist, fascist, right-wing movement" that she said the burqa represented.